-For Type 1 claims, we will require the engineer performing the visual inspection to apply a severity index factor of 1, 2, or 3.
-Those with the most severe and noticeable deterioration (carrying an index factor of 3) will be in line first for adjustment and payment as Type 1 claims.
+For Type 1 claims, we will require the engineer performing the visual inspection or the CFSIC-certified home inspector, to apply a severity class code of 1, 2, or 3.
+Those with the most severe and quantifiable deterioration (carrying severity class code of 3) will be in line first for adjustment and payment as Type 1 claims.
 You can learn more about the severity index here.

 For Type 2 claims that are eligible for payment, we have set up a “first come, first served” process, but subject to a fiscal year quota on the number of claims we will process.
 That number for the fiscal year ending June 30, 2019 will be 25 paid claims.
 The Board of CFSIC has committed to paying up to and including 100 Type 2 claims by the end of CFSIC’s currently-mandated lifespan, which is June 30, 2022.